 “Sulfuric acid regeneration” means the same definition found in 95102(c).

+“Supplementary cementitious materials” or “SCMs” are materials that are added to and contribute to the properties of a cementitious mixture through hydraulic or pozzolanic activity, or both, such as fly ash, ground granulated blast furnace slag, silica fume, natural pozzolan, calcined clay, and glass pozzolan.

+“Sweet whey powder” is a powder that is obtained by drying fresh whey (derived from the manufacture of cheeses such as cheddar, mozzarella, and Swiss) that has been pasteurized and to which no preservatives have been added.
+Sweet whey powder contains all the constituents of whey, except water, in the same relative proportions.

 “Thermal enhanced oil recovery” or “thermal EOR” means the process of using injected steam to increase the recovery of crude oil from a reservoir.

 "Tin Plate" means thin sheet steel with a very thin coating of metallic tin.
 Tin plate also includes Tin Free Steel or TFS which has an extremely thin coating of metallic chromium and chromium oxide.
 Tin plate is used primarily in can making.